jochie/adventofcode/README.md

 # Some sideshows

 - A little bit of [Docker](docker/) help to run Linux tools in a macOS environment.
-- Some [templates](templates/) (C, Perl, Python) that provide a framework for getting started on the next challenge.
+- Some [templates](templates/) (C, Perl, Python, Rust) that provide a framework for getting started on the next challenge.